Museum Assessment Grant Program

 - To participate, a museum must:

-- be organized for educational or aesthetic purposes.
+- be organized on a permanent basis for essentially educational or aesthetic purposes;

-- have at least one staff member or the full-time equivalent, paid or unpaid, whose responsibilities relate solely to the museum’s services and operations.
+- have at least one professional staff member or the full-time equivalent, whether paid or unpaid, whose responsibilities relate solely to the museum’s operations

-- it is able to independently fulfill all the requirements for eligibility listed above;
+- is able to independently fulfill all the requirements for eligibility listed above

-- functions as a discrete unit within the parent organization;
+- is an identifiably discrete unit within the parent organization

 Find more grants like this